Homemade Jerky: Portable Protein for the Road

 6. Place the strips into a zip-top bag and place it in to the refrigerator for two hours.

-Editor’s note: A version of this article first appeared in the Winter 2016 print issue of Tread Magazine.
+Editor’s note: A version of this story previously appeared in the Winter 2016 print issue of Tread Magazine.